bmcandr/lis-bootcamp/README.md

 This is a living document and we welcome your contributions!
 To contribute, please follow the workflow described in the [Working with GitHub](https://github.com/NASA-LIS/LISF/blob/master/docs/working_with_github/working_with_github.adoc) documentation to fork, clone, and initiate a pull request with your changes.

 This document is created using Markdown styling which is automatically rendered on GitHub and easily converted to PDF or other filetypes.
 Check out the [GitHub Guide to Markdown](https://guides.github.com/features/mastering-markdown/) and/or this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for more information.

+Please follow these style conventions for consistency:

+* Indentation = 4 spaces
+* Use asterisks (\*) to create list items
+* Limited in-line HTML is acceptable (e.g., for images, super/subscript)